 How To Create A Killer Fashion Portfolio

-A memerable fashion portfolio can set you apart from other applicants.
+A memorable fashion portfolio can set you apart from other applicants.
 A fashion portfolio is often times the final factor in selecting which candidate to hire.
-It provides tangible proof of your skill set and abilities, and demonstrates to the employer that you are qualified for the job or that you have the right aesthetic for that brand.
+It provides tangible proof of your skill set and abilities and demonstrates to the employer that you are qualified for the job or that you have the right aesthetic for that brand.

 We couldn’t cover every possible angle of how to create an amazing fashion design portfolio in just one post!
 This article is part of an EPIC 10 part Fashion Portfolio Blog Series.
 If you want to learn all the tricks to make YOUR fashion design portfolio stand out and get you hired you can check out the entire series at the bottom of this page.